 Figure: Cabin pressure indicator panel, from G450 Aircraft Operating Manual, §2A-21-00, figure 10.

 In cabin pressure AUTO you should see the cabin altitude start and the differential pressure increase.
 In MANUAL you should at least see the differential rise.
 Don't bother with the synoptic, there is a gauge right above your head.
+I think it is good practice to announce the cabin altitude, in feet, when passing 10,000 feet, at level off, and every hour afterwards.
+Get used to what the number should be, that way if it is ever wrong, you are more likely to catch it.
+See: Slow Onset Hypoxia.

 We normally get the landing lights off at 10,000 feet and the pulse lights at 18,000 feet.